 - i.
 Children who are a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
-See note 1 - ii.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).See note 1 - ii.
 Children permanently resident in the Admission Zone, i.e. the address at which the child is registered for child benefit, who express a preference for that school (proof of address may be required).
 See note 2 - iii.
 Children who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission.
 See note 2 - iv.
 Children of staff at the academy may be given priority - a) Where the member of staff has been employed at the academy for two or more years at the time when the application for admission is made. - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

 - v.
 Children with exceptional social and / or medical reasons for attending the school, which in the latter circumstances are substantiated by the LA medical advisors.
 A letter from the child's GP or other relevant professional such as a social worker must be submitted with the application.
 Social reasons do not include domestic arrangements such as parents working commitments or childcare arrangements.
 Only exceptional circumstances such as parents who have a disability, which may mean their child must attend a particular school, will be considered.
 (In this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application) See note 3. - vi.
-Children who reside closest to a particular school, measured in a straight line.
-The measure will be taken from the front door of the child's home to the main entrance of the school.
+Children who reside closest to a particular school, measured in a straight line distance measurement.
+Children who reside closest to the school as determined by a straight line distance measurement; from the address point for the child's home to the identified main school gate, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.